mohinimehrotra/EazyPayouts-mockup/README.md

 ### Frontend Setup
 1.Navigate to the Frontend Directory cd frontend/escrowstack1

+2.Install Dependencies (If using npm to manage packages) If your project uses npm for managing frontend dependencies, you would typically have a package.json file.
+Run the following command to install dependencies: npm install

+3.Start the Frontend Application npm start

-2.Open index.html in a Browser
+4.Open index.html in a Browser
 You can simply open index.html in a web browser to view the frontend application.

 ### API Endpoints
 The backend provides the following API endpoints: